-Equinix Servers near New York and London Financial Centres – By placing servers new liquidity centers data lower latency can be achieved as data does not need to travel far for executed orders.
+Equinix Servers near New York and London Financial Centres – By placing servers new liquidity centres data lower latency can be achieved as data does not need to travel far for executed orders.

-Risks associated with ‘gapping’ can can cost a suprising amount.
-IC Markets therefore offer fast order execution speeds which can reduce the lag time in the order execution process.
+Risks associated with ‘gapping’ can cost a surprising amount.
+IC Markets offers fast order execution speeds which can reduce the lag time in the order execution process.
 This should ensure your trades are predictable.
 Despite this Slippage can still occur and IC Markets do not provide a guarantee against losses.